MicrosoftDocs/VBA-Docs/api/Office.Permission.RequestPermissionURL.md

 ## Remarks

 The ** RequestPermissionURL** setting corresponds to the **Users can request additional permissions from** option in the permissions user interface.
-Use the **RequestPermissionURL** property to specify a file, a Web site, or an e-mail contact from which users can request, or learn how to request, additional permissions on the active document, for example:
+Use the **RequestPermissionURL** property to specify a file, a Web site, or an email contact from which users can request, or learn how to request, additional permissions on the active document, for example:

 - A Web address:  `https://companyserver/request_permissions.asp`